The GRA at a glance

 The Joint Research Initiative enables research calls to address the impact of high to medium-intensity grassland livestock systems on the climate and the environment.
 It builds on established research links between Ireland and New Zealand and strengthens existing cooperation and collaboration between funders and researchers on a bi-lateral basis.

-The second research call under this initiative has been launched – "Strategies, technologies and novel production systems to reduce and account for greenhouse gas emissions from agriculture ruminant production systems".
+In 2024, the third research call under this initiative was launched – "Strategies, technologies and novel production systems to reduce and account for greenhouse gas emissions from agriculture ruminant production systems".
+Submissions for proposals closed on 6 June 2024.

-- Identification and development of technologies for the mitigation of greenhouse gases from ruminant systems
+- Development and assessment of technologies, including Methane and Nitrogen inhibitors, for the mitigation of GHGs from ruminant systems.

-- Digitalisation and data to support climate related action and management practices in agriculture.
+- Data and digitalisation, including the standardisation of methodologies, to support climate-related action and management practices in agriculture.

 European Commission's FACCE-JPI Joint Research Call on Novel Technologies, Solutions and Systems to Reduce Agricultural Greenhouse Gases in Animal Production Systems